So You Think You Can Dance: The Next Generation (American TV series): Week 7: Finale Results (September 12, 2016)

 The episode began with a group dance for all the contestants and all-stars that began with the Top 4 contestants waking up and getting ready for the big day.
 There were also new group dances for the hip-hop contestants and their all-stars; the ballroom contestants and their all-stars; and the contemporary contestants (plus Emma) and their all stars.
 In addition, there was a new group routine for all the contestants plus Maddie Ziegler, and Cat Deely chose to reprise her favorite all-stars routine.
 During the course of the broadcast, each of the Top 4 reprised their favorite solo of the season, each judge chose two favorite routines to see again, each of the all-stars chose a favorite duet to reprise, and other duets were reprised as described below.
-Results were announced during the last hour of the show as follows: Emma placed 4th, Tate was 3rd, J. T. was runner-up, and Kida was 1st, won the $250,000 top prize and will be featured on the cover of Dance Spirit magazine.
+Results were announced during the last hour of the show as follows: Emma placed 4th, Tate was 3rd, J. T. was runner-up, and Kida was 1st, won the $250,000 top prize and will be featured on the cover of Dance Spirit magazine, it was the first season that the top four were never in the danger zone, with seven contestants who were never in the bottom two contestants, which became the thirty-first contestants in the show's run never to face elimination from being among the bottom twi contestants and it became the twenty-third contestants to be in the grand finale.